“Be merciful, just as your Father is merciful.” Luke 6:36 (NIV)

 Your Gift Brings Hope to the World

-Share the Hope of Jesus with a World that Desperately Needs It Thank you for your gift today to help share the hope of Jesus with people searching for healing, purpose, and truth.
+Thank you for your generous gift today to help share the hope of Jesus with people around the world.

 *The USA IRS code permits you to deduct the amount of your financial gift to Daily Hope that exceeds the fair market value of “current offer” materials you received from Daily Hope.